 Who Gets to Stay in the House & Who Has to Pay for It?

 Customarily, if one parent has already vacated the marital home, the party remaining, especially if there are children in the home, most likely would be awarded temporary exclusive use and possession of the home, except in rare circumstances.
 The courts do not like to make such decisions any more than separating parties do.

 In the event the parties have already begun to take steps to separate, such decisions may be officially implemented by the court on a temporary basis.
 Payment for the mortgage, taxes, insurance, maintenance, and repairs on the home will be assessed by the court on a case-by-case basis.
 The court will consider any child support and/or alimony awards, as well as which party has the benefit of staying in the home, when determining who will pay the housing costs.

 Will I Be Held Responsible for My Spouse’s Debts?

-Does NH Have Alimony & How Does it Work?
+Does NH Have Alimony, & How Does it Work?

 Alimony, or spousal support, is available in New Hampshire under RSA 458:19.
-Unlike child support, where there is a formula by which the obligation is determined, alimony is determined based upon a legal argument, that is to say, one party has a need and the other party has the ability to pay.
+Unlike child support, where there is a formula by which the obligation is determined, alimony is determined based upon a legal argument; that is to say, one party has a need and the other party has the ability to pay.
 More specifically, the party in need has to show that he/she lacks sufficient income, property, or both to provide for his/her reasonable needs.

-Do You Offer preliminary Case Reviews?
+Do You Offer Preliminary Case Reviews?

 Yes!
 If you would like to request a case review, please reach out to Sekella Law and share the details of what you are going through with our Manchester family law attorneys.
-We can offer you our informed advice on how to proceed in a way that sets you up for success.
+We can offer you informative advice on how to proceed in a way that sets you up for success.